Andre-Joe/Andre-Joe.github.io/index.md

 ## Certifications

-For a complete list of my Coursera certifications, please visit my <a href="https://www.coursera.org/user/b2be56243c7bbe7e10eecb1fac05bd18" target="_blank" rel="noopener" onclick="trackClick('Coursera Profile')">Coursera profile</a>.
+For a complete list of my Coursera certifications, please visit my
+<a href="https://www.coursera.org/user/b2be56243c7bbe7e10eecb1fac05bd18" target="_blank" rel="noopener">Coursera profile</a>.

-You can also view my <a href="https://freecodecamp.org/certification/Andre-Joe/machine-learning-with-python-v7" target="_blank" rel="noopener"
+You can also view my
-onclick="trackClick('FreeCodeCamp Certificate')">freeCodeCamp Machine Learning Certification</a>.
+<a href="https://freecodecamp.org/certification/Andre-Joe/machine-learning-with-python-v7" target="_blank" rel="noopener">freeCodeCamp Machine Learning Certification</a>.

 ---

 ## Academic Transcript

 I currently hold a GPA of **3.92/4.0** at Arab Open University.
-My full academic transcript is available <a href="/assets/transcript.pdf" onclick="trackClick('Transcript Click')">here</a>.
+My full academic transcript is available
+<a href="/assets/transcript.pdf">here</a>.

 ---